-General Exam.

-Facul lty Advisory Committee - First and Second Semesters Select your faculty advisory committee (major advisor and associate advisors) Plan of Study - before the second week of the Third Semester Develop your plan of study in consultation with your advisory committee Complete the Plan of Study for the Degree of Doctor of Philosophy form, located on the Grad School's website.
-Get each of your committee members to review and sign your plan of study.
-Bring the completed and signed plan of study form to Degree Audit.
-Ask them to give you a constant stamped copy in return, which serves as proof that you submitted it and when.
-Bring this date-stamped copy to the COMM Administrative staff so that it can be scanned and saved with your digital file. will e major When the Degree Audit unit of the Registrar approves your plan of study, a staff member there email you a scanned copy of it with an approval signature.
-The staff member should also copy your advisor and one of the department admin staff on this same email.
-If a department staff member is opied, forward the email with the scanned approved plan of study to the department staff, to be I with your digital file.
-It can take from one week to two months for Degree Audit to send back your approved plan of .
-If you have not heard from them after two or three months, check with them.
-Seco nd Year Methods Exam - Fourth Semester Take and pass methods exam.
-Two (COMM 6800 Directed Research Projects - Fourth and Fifth Semesters Work with a faculty member on a project.
-Once your faculty advisor for the project indicates that you are ready to present it, have the faculty advisor sign the COMM 6800 Approval Form, which can be found on HuskyCT.
-Work with the Director of Graduate Studies to secure a presentation date.
-For the second project, enroll in COMM 6800.
-Work with a faculty member on a second project.
-Once your faculty advisor for the project indicates that you are ready to present it, have the advisor sign the COMM 6800 Approval Form Work with the Director of Graduate Studies to secure a presentation date.
-You must submit the COMM 6800 Approval Form, along with a copy of your project paper, at two weeks prior to your presentation date.
+Faculty Advisory Committee - Second Semester

+Select your faculty advisory committee (major advisor and associate advisors)

+Plan of Study - before the second week of the Third Semester

+- \Box Develop your plan of study in consultation with your advisory committee - □ Complete the Plan of Study for the Degree of Doctor of Philosophy.
+Get each of your committee members to review and sign it. - □ Bring the completed and signed plan of study form to Degree Audit.
+Ask them to give you a datestamped copy in return, which serves as proof that you submitted it and when. - □ Bring this date-stamped copy to the COMM administrative staff so that it can be scanned and saved with your digital file.

+Note: When the Degree Audit unit of the Registrar approves your plan of study, they will add a notation to your transcript.
+It can take from one week to two months for Degree Audit to approve your plan of study.
+If two or three months you do not see a notation on your transcript, check with Degree Audit.

+Two COMM 6800 Directed Research Projects - Fourth Semester

+- □ Work with a faculty member on a project (or provide proof that you presented your 6800 at an academic conference.
+See the COMM 6800 syllabus for more detailed information about this option).
+Once your faculty advisor for the project indicates that you are ready to present it, have the faculty advisor sign the COMM 6800 Approval Form, which can be found on HuskyCT. - □ Work with the Director of Graduate Studies to secure a presentation date (note that this date must be 2 weeks after you submit the form and paper to the DGS). - \Box For the second project, enroll in COMM 6800. - □ Work with a faculty member on a second project (or provide proof that you presented your 6800 at an academic conference.
+See the COMM 6800 syllabus for more detailed information about this option.).
+Once your faculty advisor for the project indicates that you are ready to present it, have the advisor sign the COMM 6800 Approval Form. - □ Work with the Director of Graduate Studies to secure a presentation date or provide proof that you presented your 6800 at an academic conference.
+See the COMM 6800 syllabus for more detailed information.

+Note: You must submit the COMM 6800 Approval Form, along with a copy of your project paper, at least two weeks prior to your anticipated presentation date, if you are presenting it to the department.

-Note: Both COMM 6800 projects must be completed and presented before you are eligible to take your
+Note: Both COMM 6800 projects must be completed and presented before you are eligible to take your General Exams.